goshatch/gosha.net/_posts/2025-02-23-out-with-ci-in-with-a-makefile.md

 title: "Out with CI, in with a Makefile"
 date: 2025-02-23 05:53:51 +0000
 location: London
-categories: ['meta', 'makefile', 'overengineering', 'technical']
+categories: ['meta', 'makefile', 'overengineering', 'technical', ’simplify’]
 summary: "I really do not need to cosplay as a Big Engineering Organisation"
 ---